Tenured Faculty Enhancement Program

 Proposal Submission Guidelines

-A single electronic copy (PDF only) including the entire proposal and all supporting documentation described below must be submitted through the Faculty Success website.
+A single electronic copy (PDF only) including the entire proposal and all supporting documentation described below must be submitted electronically.
 It will be the responsibility of the individual submitting the proposal to ascertain that the proposal materials are complete when submitted (all documents requested are included; no materials missing).
 The selection committee will not consider late or incomplete applications.

 - Compile all the required information into a single PDF that includes all of the content below with required signatures in the order that it is listed.